-- (1) LAUNCH VEHICLE.-The term "launch vehicle" means any vehicle constructed for the purpose of operating in, or placing a payload in, outer space. - (2) PAYLOAD.-The term "payload" means an object which a person undertakes to place in outer space by means of a launch vehicle, and includes subcomponents of the launch vehicle specifically designed or adapted for that object.
+(1) LAUNCH VEHICLE.-The term "launch vehicle" means any vehicle constructed for the purpose of operating in, or placing a payload in, outer space.

+(2) PAYLOAD.-The term "payload" means an object which a person undertakes to place in outer space by means of a launch vehicle, and includes subcomponents of the launch vehicle specifically designed or adapted for that object.

-- (b) IN GENERAL.-Commercial payloads may not be accepted for launch as primary payloads on the space shuttle unless the Administrator determines that- - (1) the payload requires the unique capabilities of the space shuttle; or - (2) launching of the payload on the space shuttle is important for either national security or foreign policy purposes.
+(b) IN GENERAL.-Commercial payloads may not be accepted for launch as primary payloads on the space launch system unless the Administrator determines that-

+(1) the payload requires the unique capabilities of the space launch system; or

+(2) launching of the payload on the space launch system is important for either national security or foreign policy purposes.